 Then came the killer blow: “No, sure that’s just hormones.
 Even if your dates are right, there is usually no detectable heartbeat at six weeks, so you’ll have to wait another week.
 Just to be sure.
 If there’s no heartbeat at seven weeks, then we can talk about a D&C.”

 My response: “Like I said, the dates are 100% right, its 11 weeks.
 Do I still have to wait a week?”

-Her response: “If you’ve started bleeding already you’ll probably miscarry before then.
+Her response: “If you’ve started bleeding already, you’ll probably miscarry before then.
 Here’s your appointment for next week.”

-Then I was thrust out the second door, into the packed corridor, faced by heavily pregnant people either awaiting routine scans or desperately not wanting the news my snot-strewn faced displayed… Sent home to await a miscarriage when, in most other countries, there would be the option of a D&C when – clearly – this foetus was five weeks behind where it should be.
+Then I was thrust out the second door, into the packed corridor, faced by heavily pregnant people either awaiting routine scans or desperately not wanting the news my snot-strewn faced displayed… Sent home to await a miscarriage when, in most other countries, there would be the option of a D&C when – clearly – this foetus was five weeks behind where it should have been.

 And I’m one of the lucky ones.